• Home

 Return to Portree:

 We get back to Portree early evening.
-This is usually around 18.00 - 19.00.
+This is usually around 18.00 - 19.30.
 Please check with us if you have onward travel plans directly after tour.
-Please note that this could be the best day out in your entire life !

 What to expect:

 There is some unguided trail walking on this tour.
-Due to new restrictions it is not possible to 'sit out' the walk on the bus.
-Dress for changeable weather.
-Please bring suitable footwear for rough and sometimes muddy ground.
+Please dress for changeable weather.
+Please also wear suitable footwear for rough and sometimes muddy ground.
 Waterproofs, what ever the season.
-Please do not bring a packed lunch as it is unfortunately no longer possible to eat lunch or drink hot drinks on the bus.
+Please do not bring a packed lunch as it not possible to eat lunch or drink hot drinks on the bus.
 We stop at trusted cafes and shops where you can buy lunch.
-Credit/Debit cards only.

 • Home